 One area where the lens excels is with regards to distortion.
 As promised by the Zero-D designation, there simply isn’t any visible at all, with straight lines along the edges of the frame being rendered correctly.
 This is a real boon when shooting architecture, and means that the 10mm f/2 works well with both in-camera Keystone Compensation and geometry corrections in raw processing.

 I had no problems shooting directly into bright light, with contrast maintained impressively well.
 Instead, flare tends to be most problematic when the sun strikes the front element at an oblique angle.
 So as usual it’s best practice to use the hood, not just to block stray light, but also to help protect the front element.

 On a more positive, the lens renders attractive, well-defined 10-ray sunstars at surprisingly large apertures, with f/5.6 perhaps being the optimum setting.
 But you can even get subtle star effects from streetlights at apertures as large as f/2.8.

-It also fits nicely into the system as a whole.
-It’s a fine complement to a standard zoom, offering a usefully wider field of view and a larger maximum aperture.
+It also fits nicely into a camera system as a whole.
+It’s a fine complement to a standard zoom, offering a usefully wider field of view and a large maximum aperture.
 This makes it a great choice for shooting architecture and landscapes, or in low light.

 Compared to the obvious alternatives, the 10mm makes a strong case for itself.
 It’s considerably sharper than the Olympus 9-18mm f/4-5.6, while being smaller, lighter and cheaper.
 I’d also choose it ahead of its 9mm f/2.8 stablemate, thanks to its smaller size, larger aperture and electronic operation.
 For Micro Four Thirds users who’d like a pocket-friendly wideangle, it’s a great choice.